jrmybtlr/inertia/packages/astro/README.md

 ## Smart Component Resolver

-The smart component resolver supports `.client` and `.server` naming conventions for better developer experience and code organization.
+The smart component resolver supports `.client` and `.server` naming conventions for better developer experience.
+The resolvers are exported from both the main package and from the framework-specific client modules.

-**Important Note:** These naming conventions are **organizational only**.
-All Inertia components are client-side rendered by design (that's how Inertia.js works).
-The `.client` and `.server` suffixes help you organize your codebase but don't change the rendering behavior.

-### Naming Convention

-- `Component.client.vue` → Organizational marker (e.g., for heavily interactive components)
+- `Component.client.vue` → client-side rendered
-- `Component.server.vue` → Organizational marker (e.g., for components that primarily display server data)
+- `Component.server.vue` → server-side rendered
-- `Component.vue` → Standard naming without organizational suffix
+- `Component.vue` → defaults to server-side rendering

 ### Using createResolver